-One of the technological features of power banks is pass-through charging.
-We list it among the rest of the key features of our individual product reviews from our review section.
-For example, here it is listed on the review of the iHome Ultra Boost 10000mAh:
+Pass-through charging is one of the most common features that portable chargers come with.
+We list it among the rest of the key features of our individual product reviews from our review section, as you can see below:

 Although the naming is pretty intuitive, we wanted to dive a bit deeper and shed some more light on this topic.